AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-learning-manager.md

 When trying to log in to Adobe Learning Manager, you see the error below:

 *No user found for the given adobeid email in this account.
-Please link your adobe id to your Prime account before logging in.*
+Please link your adobe id to your Learning Manager account before logging in.*

 ![](assets/prime-error-message.png)